epfl-lasa/modulo/source/modulo_components/README.md

 signal component that requires configuration steps to determine which inputs to register and subsequently should publish outputs only when the component is activated.

-Developers should override `validate_parameter()` if any parameters are added.
+Developers should override `on_validate_parameter_callback()` if any parameters are added.
 In addition, the following state transition callbacks should be overridden whenever custom transition behavior is needed:
 - `on_configure_callback()`
 - `on_activate_callback()`
 - `on_deactivate_callback()`